wiresjs/wires-domain/README.md

 		$res.send(item.testMe())
 	}

+You can create an abstraction layer on top on domain.Model Extend as much as you like, building your own solutions!

 ## Exceptions

 Any exception can be thrown.
 If an object is a dictionary and it containes "status" key, that will be taken as a http code response.
 You can combine it with "message"